Hannah Maynard

 Hannah Maynard (Bude, 1834 – Victoria, 1918) (née Hatherly) was a Canadian photographer best known for her portrait work and experimental photography involving photomontage and multiple exposures.
+Her studio also functioned as site of creative exploration, where she engaged with new photographic techniques and technologies as they emerged.
 Many of her photographs are self-portraits, or include her family as subjects.
+Over the course of nearly five decades, her studio documented a rapidly growing Victoria, producing images that ranged from formal portraits to inventive staged compositions.
 She also photographed people using techniques that made them appear as statuary: on columns or posing as if they were made of stone.